top of page

 The Importance of Waterproof Wire Connectors

-We can’t stress this enough: always use waterproof wire connectors for buried irrigation wiring.
+This cannot be overstated: always use waterproof wire connectors for buried irrigation wiring.
 Moisture will quickly corrode connections made with standard wire nuts, leading to intermittent problems or total failure.
 These special connectors are filled with silicone or grease that completely seals the splice from the elements.
+In discussion threads on Reddit, Lubbock-area homeowners who've dealt with recurring zone failures often discover that a previous repair used regular wire nuts, which corroded within a season.

 After the Install: Testing and Troubleshooting